-Residents of unincorporated Johnson County as well as those who live in Hills, Lone Tree, Oxford, Shueyville, Solon, Swisher and University Heights are eligible to apply for the program.
+Residents of unincorporated Johnson County as well as those who live in Hills, Lone Tree, Oxford, Shueyville, Solon, Swisher, Tiffin, University Heights and the parts of West Branch located within Johnson County are eligible to apply for the program.

-Interested homeowners can learn more and apply for the program by visiting https://johnsoncountyiowa.gov/pds/soil-health-program.
+Interested homeowners can learn more and apply for the program by visiting https://johnsoncountyiowa.gov/soilhealth.
 Approval for program participation will be on a first-come, first-served basis.
-An informational video also is available at https://tinyurl.com/SHPjc
+An informational video is also available at https://tinyurl.com/SHPjc.

 For more information, contact Kasey Hutchinson, soil and water conservation coordinator, or Becky Soglin, sustainability coordinator, in the Johnson County Planning, Development and Sustainability Department at [email protected] or 319-356-6083.